lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Implementations MUST NOT perform strict length checking based on the values in this table except for ML-KEM + X25519 or X448; since these algorithms produce fixed-size outputs, the values in the table below for these variants MAY be treated as constants.

+Note that this table measures the size of the raw byte values, and does not measure any ASN.1 wrapping such as OCTET STRINGS or PKCS#8 PrivateKeyInfo structures.
+This table is useful primarily for comparison purposes between the different options.

 Non-hybrid ML-KEM is included for reference.